pingouin-creation/create-web-site/README.md

 ## What it does
 Use these files when you want to create a web site.
 At the end you get all neccessary file to publish a build folder.
 You should create your web site using Pug(Jade), Sass(scss).
 It's a lot quicker to use these technologies.
 Check a look on their web site.

-###YOU MUST BE COmFORTABLE USING GULP
+###YOU MUST BE COMFORTABLE USING GULP

 Gulp does a lot of tasks by default:
     1. It compiles scss files to css
     2. It compiles pug files to html
     3. It checks errors and formatting
     4. It creates 1x, 2x and 3x images.
+    5. It compresses svg
-    5. It compresses images
+    6. It compresses images
-    6. It concatenates and minifies css files
+    7. It concatenates and minifies css files
-    7. It concatenates and uglifies js files (watch out for angular)
+    8. It concatenates and uglifies js files (watch out for angular)
-    8. It injects css and js files into html files
+    9. It injects css and js files into html files
-    9. It passes throught html to set critical css
+    10. It passes throught html to set critical css
-   10. It minifies html files
+    11. It minifies html files
-   11. It creates sitemaps.xml (for google)
+    12. It creates sitemaps.xml (for google)
-   12. It uploads "build files" on your ftp server
+    13. It uploads "build files" on your ftp server

 You have 3 other functions to
 - clean build folder (gulp cleanbuild)